 Alturas Foundation selected Beth Lipman as its Artist in Residence for 2019 to develop a new direction in her chosen media, glass.
 Beth has devoted her residency to a project she has entitled House Album, a selective portrait of the United States that explores issues surrounding agency, identity, and memory.

-The initial exhibition of House Album will be featured at the Museum of Art and Design in New York in May 2020 as part of Beth’s retrospective exhibition there entitled Beth Lipman: Collective Elegy.
+House Album was on exhibition at the Museum of Art and Design in New York from Sep 24, 2020 through Nov 7, 2021 as part of Beth’s retrospective exhibition there entitled Beth Lipman: Collective Elegy.